grumply/purehs.org/README.md

 title: <title>
 [subtitle]: <subtitle>
 slug: <slug>
-[episode]: <series number>
 published: <ISO 8601>
-[edited]: <ISO 8601>
 authors:
   - author1
   - author2
-editors: []
 tags:
   - tag1
   - tag2
-synopsis: |
-  A short description to use in page title.
+short: Short post description.
+Used in the dropdown menu. <50 character max>
 description: |
-  A text description to be used in a page meta tag.
+  A short description to use in page description. <160 character max>
 excerpt: |
-  A post excerpt in markdown for display in lists.
+  A post excerpt in markdown for display in post lists.
+Best kept short and compelling.
 ```

 #### Tutorials directory structure